 Jasmine Stevens – Instructor

 I’m originally from Michigan, but I moved to Hawaii 10 years ago!
 I graduated with a BA from the Second Language Studies Department here at the University of Hawaii at Manoa, and I’m pursuing my MA in TESOL from Arizona State University.
 In addition, I received my Certificate in English Language Teaching to Adults (CELTA) in 2019.
 I joined the HELP Program in Fall 2021 and have been here ever since!
 When I’m not teaching, I like to spend my time reading as much as possible or enjoying some video games with friends and family.
-So, feel free to come and chat with me about videos after class!
+So, feel free to come and chat with me about video games after class!